mlflow/mlflow/docs/source/R-api.rst

 Save MLflow Model Flavor
 ========================

-Saves model in MLflow’s flavor, to be used by package authors to extend the supported MLflow models.
+Saves model in MLflow flavor, to be used by package authors to extend the supported MLflow models.

 .. code:: r